TonyDeRosia/evennia-minimud/README.md

 for use with ``@mspawn M<number>``.
 Before launching `cnpc` or `mobbuilder` you can pre-load a baseline with `@mobtemplate <template>`.
 This fills the builder with default stats for the chosen template.
 Run `@mobtemplate list` to view the available presets such as `warrior` and `caster`.

+Only NPCs with `can_attack` set to `True` can be attacked.
+The new `CombatNPC` class (used for the `combatant` type) sets this flag automatically so mobs are immediately ready for battle.

 Example::